croservices/cro-webapp/README.md

 Templates are typically used to render some data into HTML.
 The template engine is designed with HTML in mind, and takes care to escape data as it should be escaped in HTML.
-A template is compiled once into Perl 6 code, and then may be used many times by passing it different input.
-The input data can be any Perl 6 object, including a `Hash` or `Array`.
+A template is compiled once into Raku code, and then may be used many times by passing it different input.
+The input data can be any Raku object, including a `Hash` or `Array`.

 ### Using a template